webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 There are also other more fitting `templating engines available in JavaScript <https://colorlib.com/wp/top-templating-engines-for-javascript/>`_.
 For simplicity here, we will make a simple string concatenation to generate the Modelica code.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/6Ug0DIFcuEs>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">